opencontainers/tob/proposals/wg-auth.md

 * Effort should be made to avoid breaking changes to existing registries and clients.
 * Effort should be made to utilize existing IETF standards when appropriate.

+## Proposed Owners

+The following have agreed to participate in the working group, review progress, report progress back to the OCI community, and present the results to the TOB once the working group has completed its objectives.

+* Brandon Mitchell (@sudo-bmitch)

+## Stakeholders

+OCI Projects, non-OCI projects, or organizations sponsoring the working group and participating in the implementation and use case validation of the work done by the group.

+* [regclient][regclient]

 ## Related Issues/PRs

 * <https://github.com/opencontainers/distribution-spec/issues/240>